 But, if her ladyship wins, if the nobles win, the globalists, the New World Order – if they win, our time as an independent nation of free people is forever at an end.
 We will be ruled over by force of weapons used to relieve us of any means of self-defense.
 A foreign army imported by both Republicans and Democrats will then be activated, and a new holocaust will commence.

 In which case, there is only one thing to say.
-“Come quickly Lord Jesus.”Tags: elitist Hillary nobility titles Trump
+“Come quickly Lord Jesus.”Tags: Hillary Trump